rackerlabs/design-system/_component_design/popovers.md

 ### Style

-Use the following guidelines when sizing and styling a popover:
+Use these guidelines when you size and style a popover:

 - **Always** apply `box-shadow` to a popover.
 - **Do not** create a popover larger than 500px x 500px.